Loha-lavanya/CrdDatastore-using-java/README.md

 3. A client process is allowed to access the data store using multiple threads, if it desires to.
 The data store must therefore be thread-safe.
 4. The client will bear as little memory costs as possible to use this data store, while deriving maximum performance with respect to response times for accessing the data store.

+Environment Setup
+      1.Operating system: Windows 10
+      2.Java: Java 8 or higher
+      3.Spring boot:4.00

+Accessing DataStore CRD operations
+ 1. A class named CrdOperations contains all the CRD operations.
+ 2. A class function createJson(@RequestBody Data data) can be used to create a data.
+ 3. A class function readData(@PathVariable(value="key") String key) can be used to read a data in file.
+ 4. A class function deleteData(@PathVariable(value="key") String key) can be used to delete a data from the file.